Pregnancy Breathing Techniques: From Daily Practice to Labor

 A birth breathing app can help when you want repetition, voice guidance, and fewer things to remember.
 HypnoBirth App is a hypnobirthing app that provides guided meditation, breathing exercises, contraction timing, and birth affirmations for pregnant women.

 The app is most useful when you practice before labor: during bedtime, after a stressful appointment, or while rehearsing early-labor coping.
 Audio guidance can be especially comforting if your thoughts race or if counting breaths makes you tense.
 During labor, you can use familiar tracks between contractions, then switch to tracking when you need clearer timing.
-If you prefer Android, the birth breathing app version offers the same kind of calm, repeatable support.
+If you prefer Android, the version offers the same kind of calm, repeatable support.
 For contraction timing specifically, see how a contraction timer with meditation can support early labor decisions.

 Evidence and Safety for Breathing in Labor